aloiscochard/sarsi/README.md

 ## Producers

+**Generic**
+It does allow you to run an arbitrary command and get it's output transparently feeded into all active consumers.

+**Tailored**
+It is specialized for an interactive command and will forward the arguments you pass to that specific program.

 ### Haskell

-The `sarsi-hs` command line wrapper allow you to run an arbitrary command and get it's output transparently feeded into all active consumers.
+The `sarsi-hs` command line wrapper is **generic** and can be used with `ghc`/`cabal`/`stack`.

-	sarsi-hs stack build
+	sarsi-hs cabal build

 It works nicely with [entr](http://entrproject.org/), `inotifywait`, or any other hook mechanism you would like to use.